Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Discuss the objectives of financial accounting and appreciate various branches of accounting;
+• Discuss the objectives of financial accounting, appreciate various branches of accounting.

 • Prepare basic accounting records, from primary books to the extraction of trial balances, correct basic posting errors, and prepare bank reconciliation statements.